How to buy the best baby bouncer

 The bouncing sensation can delight babies – and be hilarious to watch.
 This will probably be the first time your baby has felt the thrill of being able to move fast using his or her own leg muscles.

-Whichever type of baby bouncer you choose, the frame must be sturdy and solid, as it will need to take the weight of your baby.
-Make sure you check the minimum and maximum weights on the bouncer, and don't exceed them.
+Whichever type of baby bouncer you choose, make sure that the frame is sturdy and solid, as it will need to take the weight of your baby.
+You should also check the minimum and maximum weights on the bouncer.

-You should also make sure there is plenty of room for your baby to bounce; for example, if it's a door bouncer, check that the cord isn't too long to avoid your baby hitting the floor.
-If it's a rocker, make sure there is enough room between your baby and the floor.
+Make sure there is plenty of room for your baby to bounce; for example, if it's a door bouncer, check that the cord isn't too long to avoid your baby hitting the floor.

-Look for the BS EN 14036:2003 safety mark on the baby bouncer you buy, indicating that the product complies with the appropriate safety standards.
+Your baby bouncer should have the BS EN 14036:2003 safety mark.
+This indicates that the product complies with the appropriate safety standards.

 Keep an eye on your little one, and make sure the bouncer is well away from hazards, such as heaters or wires.